 Coffee shops are no longer a small niche market.
 The business is valued at around 11.9 billion dollars in the US alone.
 What is more interesting to note is that these businesses seem almost recession-proof, enduring even in the worst of times.
 But this has also led to a surge in competition with the market getting more crowded.

-Because of this, it is essential for any entrepreneur that wishes to get into the business to take any advantage possible to stand out and an amazing interior design can help them do just that.
+Because of this, it is essential for any entrepreneur that wishes to get into the business to take any advantage possible to stand out and an amazing interior design for their coffee shop can help them do just that.
 Clients associate the spatial experience the design gives them with the brand, and this can be a great factor in customer satisfaction and retainment.

-In this article, we will go over the 7 essential steps that can help turn an average coffee house interior into one that stands out.
+In this article, we will go over the 7 essential steps that can help turn an average cafe interior into one that stands out.

-1. Start by choosing a general concept that will inform any other design decisions
+1. Start by choosing a general concept for your coffee shop interior design

 What sets apart a standard design, from one that stands out is consistency.
 A lot of interior design relies heavily upon eclecticism, the mixing of various ideas and elements, that while is simple to pull off, does not make for a memorable design.